Cornea and Contact Lenses

-Sponsor and Academic Affiliate: Pacific University College of Optometry, Forest Grove, Oregon
+Sponsor and Academic Affiliate: Pacific University College of Optometry, 2043 College Way, Forest Grove, OR 97116

 The mission of the Pacific University College of Optometry Cornea and Contact Lens residency program is to prepare qualified graduates of optometry for careers in contact lens education, independent practice, clinical research, or a combination thereof, by providing advanced practical experience and academic teaching exposure with an emphasis in contact lenses and anterior segment conditions.